Chapter 4. Configuring a Red Hat High Availability cluster on AWS

 To create a cluster where RHEL nodes automatically redistribute their workloads if a node failure occurs, use the Red Hat High Availability Add-On.
 Such high availability (HA) clusters can also be hosted on public cloud platforms, including AWS.
 Creating RHEL HA clusters on AWS is similar to creating HA clusters in non-cloud environments.

 To configure a Red Hat HA cluster on Amazon Web Services (AWS) using EC2 instances as cluster nodes, see the following sections.
-Note that you have a number of options for obtaining the Red Hat Enterprise Linux (RHEL) images you use for your cluster.
+Note that you have several options for obtaining the Red Hat Enterprise Linux (RHEL) images you use for your cluster.
 For information on image options for AWS, see Red Hat Enterprise Linux Image Options on AWS.
+Before you begin, ensure that you have completed the following prerequisites:

 - Sign up for a Red Hat Customer Portal account.